Wells Fargo in Ballantyne robbed, police investigating

 CHARLOTTE, NC (WBTV) - Police in Charlotte are investigating a bank robbery that happened in Ballantyne Monday afternoon.

-The robbery happened around 2:30 p.m. at the Wells Fargo on Conlan Circle, near Johnston Road.
-Charlotte-Mecklenburg Police confirmed they were investigating the robbery but did not give any specific details about the incident.
+The robbery happened at 2:06 p.m. at the Wells Fargo on Conlan Circle, near Johnston Road.
+Charlotte-Mecklenburg Police reported that the suspect entered the bank at that time and approached a bank employee while indicating that he was armed with a weapon.
+The suspect fled the scene immediately after receiving the money from the employee.

-From WBTV’s Sky3, multiple law enforcement vehicles could be seen at the bank.

-No suspect information has been made public and no further information has been released.
+The suspect is described as a white male, approximately 6′ tall and last seen wearing a black jacket and blue jeans.

 Anyone with any information about the robbery should immediately call Crime Stoppers at 704-334-1600.